AI Summary of Peer-Reviewed Research

 Research area:TheologyCultural and Religious Practices in IndonesiaVeneration

-What the researchers tested: The study used a descriptive qualitative approach with a Systematic Literature Review guided by the PRISMA framework.
-The researchers identified 200 articles through Google Scholar and screened them by relevance, recency, geographical context, and methodological criteria, leaving four studies for analysis.
+The researchers used a descriptive qualitative approach and a Systematic Literature Review (SLR) guided by the PRISMA framework.
+They initially identified 200 articles through Google Scholar and then screened them for relevance, recency, geographical context, and methodological criteria.
+Four studies met the eligibility criteria and were analyzed.

 Key points

-• Four forms of Marian devotion were identified in Catholic practice in Indonesia.
+• Four forms of devotion were identified in the reviewed studies.

-• The authors say these practices can deepen faith and lead believers closer to Christ.
+• The authors say these practices deepen faith and bring believers closer to Christ.

-• Challenges noted include intolerance toward devotional symbols and limited theological understanding.
+• Challenges included religious intolerance and limited theological understanding among believers.

 Disclosure